Pranjal1234/my_favorite_movies/README.md

-# My Favorite Movies Website
+# my_favorite_movies
 Source code for a website of my favorite movies.
-The webpage shows trailer of the some of my favorite movies.
+The webpage shows trailers of the some of my favorite movies.

 ## Install